jcorredorc/home_service_robot/README.md

 ###  Navigation Test

-The test uses the ROS [Navigation Stack](http://wiki.ros.org/navigation/Tutorials/SendingSimpleGoals), which is based on the Dijkstra's, a variant of the Uniform Cost Search algorithm, to plan the robot trajectory from start to goal position.
+The navigation test uses the ROS [Navigation Stack](http://wiki.ros.org/navigation/Tutorials/SendingSimpleGoals), which is based on the Dijkstra's, a variant of the Uniform Cost Search algorithm, to plan the robot trajectory from start to goal position.
 The ROS navigation stack permits the robot to avoid any obstacle on its path by re-planning a new trajectory once the robot encounters them.

 ```